 Now by no means is a second channel a new concept.
 Many of the most popular creator channels on YouTube utilize a second (or sometimes even third or fourth) channel to monetize more content.
 In the corporate world, however, this isn’t done as frequently for the reason of audience protection.
 Most companies that are using multiple YouTube channels like we had been: to separate multiple business sections (regions, functions, department, etc).
 In our case, the two channels would serve separate objectives and be organized by content type.

 Here is how we laid it out:

 Primary Takeaway: Understanding your audience (customer, viewer, prospect, etc) is imperative to identifying a use/distribution strategy that will be most effective.
 Even though we were leading the industry with our primary channel, it wasn’t until we looked at the granular publishing implications that we were able to both identify the need for a second channel and then put one into practice.
-Keep a close eye on industry leaders to understand that tactics they use, but don’t be afraid to get creative and try new variations of those tactics that could propel your own strategy to new heights.
+Keep a close eye on industry leaders to understand the tactics they use, but don’t be afraid to get creative and try new variations of those tactics that could propel your own strategy to new heights.
 Finally, don’t let yesterday’s actions overshadow today’s opportunities.
-We could have come up with the multichannel solution faster if we hadn’t had the ‘only one channel’ mindset so engrained in our plans.
+We could have come up with the multi-channel solution faster if we hadn’t had the ‘only one channel’ mindset so set in stone.